JonPaulLundquist/lambda_corr/README.md

 - SciPy ≥ 1.9 (only needed for some validation tests)

 ## Quick Example
-Compute the symmetric Lambda correlation Λ_s and its directional components for a simple monotonic relationship:
+Compute the symmetric Lambda correlation Λ$_s$ and its directional components for a simple monotonic relationship:
 ```python